hieulq/IgoR/README.md

 IgoR App
 ===============

-An mobile app for CyberAgent HUST Contest
+A mobile app for CyberAgent HUST Contest

 Igor is HTML5 mobile app that help students dinding an efficient way to control their study plan.
 Normally, they remember through brain or papers; so they will quickly forget, by subjective or objective reasons.
 This app aim to become an friendly assistant with controlling time tables, study schedulers, subject deadline...